ERMI-Software/ermi-file-format/README.md

 # ERMI Batch File Format. (v2.2.0)

 ERMI is a lightweight transaction monitoring tool designed to simplify compliance with AML and related regulations.
-This repository contains information on the data ERMI requires and documents the format for the input files ERMI accepts when operating in batch analysis mode.
+This repository contains information on the data ERMI and acts as a file format specification.

 ## Overview

 For batch operation ERMI consumes a CSV [RFC 4180](https://tools.ietf.org/html/rfc4180) formatted text file.
 This file is made up of a number of columns representing the ERMI Data Model.
 This file is versioned using the [semvar versioning system](https://semver.org).
-The version can be found at the top of this document, the latest version can be found at  https://github.com/ermi-ltd/ermi-file-format/releases
+The version can be found at the top of this document, the latest version can always be found at  https://github.com/ermi-ltd/ermi-file-format/releases

 ## ERMI Data Model.

-The ERMI data model split each transaction into 2 parts.
+The ERMI Data Model splits each transaction into 2 parts.
 The details of the parties involved, and the information for the transaction itself.

 ERMI supports up to four parties for each transaction: